-The NDC Bloggers (pictured from left to right): AJ Daverede, David Mengel, Stephanie Coon, Don McIlwain, Sheryl Shenberger, and Madeline Proctor
+The NDC Bloggers (pictured from left to right): AJ Daverede, David Mengel, Stephanie Coon (no longer with the NDC), Don McIlwain, Sheryl Shenberger, and Madeline Proctor

 David J. Mengel

 David is a graduate of James Madison University and started his career at the National Archives in 1991.
 He has worked in records declassification, the NARA FOIA office, the Office of Presidential Libraries, the Nixon Presidential Materials Staff, and as Chief of the Special Access and FOIA Staff.
 During his career he supervised review of the Nixon White House Tapes, was one of three members of a NARA Panel established to determine if current technology could recover the 18 ½ minute gap, participated on a team established to review 9/11 Commission records for release in 2009, and worked as the Project Manger on the National Declassification Center Business Process Re-Engineering project.
 He is currently the NARA Liaison to the Interagency Security Classification Appeals Panel (ISCAP), and Deputy Director of the National Declassification Center.